omkar-shelke25/cka-killercoda/gateway-canary-deployment/intro.md

 The engineering team has developed an experimental **"Upside Down Mode"** feature that needs to be rolled out safely.

+> Please wait 1 minute for `MetalLoadBalancer` to set up the gateway.
 ---

 Click **▶️ Start Scenario** to begin your mission at Hawkins Lab! 💪🔬